The Parallel Projects & Plastic Pollution

 -many African countries use single use plastic because they have poor water quality

-3) CREATE CHANGE WITH WORLD LEADERS AND BIG BUSINESSES
+3) CREATE CHANGE WITH WORLD LEADERS

 - sharing The Story of Plastic Documentary to share the lifecycle of plastic